The Grand Duchy of Lithuania

 Vytautas the Great: The Golden Age

 If Gediminas was the architect of the state, Vytautas (reigned 1392 to 1430) was its greatest military commander and diplomat.
-Under him the Grand Duchy reached its maximum extent, around 930,000 square kilometres, nearly three times the size of Lithuania today.
-It was one of the largest states in contemporary Europe.
+Under him the Grand Duchy was one of Europe's largest states, stretching from the Baltic toward the Black Sea region.

 Vytautas governed these enormous territories with considerable diplomatic skill.
 He allowed autonomy to local princes, letting them govern their own lands while acknowledging his overall authority.
 The state was genuinely multi-ethnic.
 Lithuanians, Russians, Poles, Jews, Tatars all lived under the same banner.